Use Lifecycle Manager actions

 After selecting your action, designate a target instance or instance group for update and delete actions.
 The different trigger types have varying levels of flexibility in how they handle targeting:

 • Schedule and event triggers must have their target pre-determined as part of their configuration.
-This target will not change unless the trigger is later edited.
+This target does not change unless you edit the trigger.

 • Manual and API triggers can select their target at runtime.
 To do this, toggle the Choose target at runtime switch on the Create Trigger panel.
 When enabled, manual triggers prompt you to supply target information via the Run Automation panel, and API triggers must query the desired target directly via the targetType and targetIdentifier parameters.